Exabyte-io/exabyte-application-flavors/assets/python/ml/README.md

 #### Project-Level Settings
 - `documentation_box_common_text` - contains boilerplate that goes into the documentation box for different models.
     Current options include:
-  - `regression` - The boilerplate documentation text used for all regression models
+  - `regression` - The boilerplate documentation text used for all regression models.
-  - `classification` - The boilerplate documentation text used for all classification models
+  - `classification` - The boilerplate documentation text used for all classification models.
   - `clustering` - The boilerplate documentation text used for all clustering models.

 ### model.yaml